eth-p/uni-chip8/docs/project/Product-Document.md

 ## Testing

 On GitHub, we will use CircleCI to automatically validate incoming commits.
-*(is this correct?)*
+This will check the commits against code style guidelines and unit tests, preventing developers from merging branches that would introduce regressions or bugs.

-In each developers local repository, there is a bash CLI that will run all unit tests.
-For further details on execution, view the [repository tools section.](#repository-tools)
+Furthermore, these testing and validation tools are exposed to developers through the in-house command line script, `sct`.
+For further details, view the [repository tools section.](#repository-tools)

 ## Developer Environment